search archive

 TSLAC’s mission is to ensure that citizens have access to the information they need to lead informed, productive, and fulfilled lives.
 This is accomplished through four main areas: preserving the archival record of Texas; enhancing the service capacity of Texas public, academic, and school libraries; assisting public agencies in the maintenance of their records; and meeting the reading needs of Texans with disabilities.

-Literary Landmark commemoration materials | Public relations social media records | Reference tools
+Literary Landmark commemoration materials | Public relations social media records | State Archives Records relating to the Penitentiary | Reference tools

 Texas State Library and Archives Commission Lorenzo de Zavala Building Literary Landmark commemoration materials, November-December 2009